St. Flannan's Catholic Parish

 Parish Involvement

 We come together to share our God-given gifts for the enhancement of our Parish life.
-Everyone is welcome to make their contribution to the many opportunities offered by our Parish.
+Everyone is welcome to make a personal contribution to the many opportunities offered by our Parish.